martinzh/ljmd-c/README.md

 1. Read in parameters, initial position and velocities of atoms and compute what is missing
 2. Integrate equations of motion with velocity verlet for a given number of steps
-   a.
-Propagate all velocities for half a step
+  - Propagate all velocities for half a step
-   b.
-Propagate all positions for a full step
+  - Propagate all positions for a full step
-   c.
-Compute forces on all atoms to get accelerations
+  - Compute forces on all atoms to get accelerations
-   d.
-Propagate all velocities for half a step
+  - Propagate all velocities for half a step
-   e.
-Output intermediate results if needed
+  - Output intermediate results if needed